DXHeroes/knowledge-base-content/practices/good_developer_experience.md

 aspect:
 stages:
 -
-short_description: Only a developer with a good Developer Experience (DX) can create an exceptional software.
+short_description: Only a developer with a good Developer Experience (DX) can create exceptional software.
 If the DX is good, it is less likely that the developers would leave the company.
 Keeping developers happy should be an integral part of a successful company.
 tags:
 - experience
 - user